Member Guide

 The Crowd exists without the burden of an annual health insurance deductible.

 CrowdHealth is different.
-Your Membership means you commit to your fellow Crowd Members that you’ll pay your $500 Member Commitment for each Valid Health Event, and we’ll ask the Crowd to fund the rest.
+Your Membership means you commit to your fellow Crowd Members that you’ll pay your $500 Member Commitment for each valid health event, and we’ll ask the Crowd to fund the rest of the eligible expenses.
 There is no maximum limit to the amount of bills you can submit for crowdfunding as a CrowdHealth Member.

 What Do You Mean by “Health Event”?